MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

   17:   c3                      retq
 {% endhighlight %}

 Notice that I used the `static` modifier on `y`.
-This allows `gcc` to definitely conclude that `y` will not be replaced at link-time with another function with the same name, which allows `-fPIC` to generate an instruction-relative address.
+This allows `gcc` to conclude that `y` will not be replaced at link-time with another function with the same name, which allows `-fPIC` to generate an instruction-relative address.

 #### Jump Tables